primaza/primazactl/README.md

                         Set for dry run (default: none) -o {yaml,none}, --output {yaml,none}
                         Set to get output of resources which are created (default: none).
+  -j SERVICE_ACCOUNT_NAMESPACE, --service-account-namespace SERVICE_ACCOUNT_NAMESPACE
+                        name to be used for the WorkerNamespace which already exists.
+                        Default: kube-system
 ```

 ### Join cluster options